Lighthouse of Ponta de Sagres: History

 As part of the 5th centenary commemorations marking the birth of Henry the Navigator, in 1894 the lighthouse was inaugurated.
 The third navigational advisory, dated 3 March 1894, indicated that he light was a fixed red beacon, with a 5 mi, using a petroleum lamp.

 On 28 November 1906, the 5th order diopter lamp was substituted by an optical device of greater range.
 This lantern was lit on 23 June 1923, following the construction of a new building with the installation of a 4th order catadioptric optical lamp, that was originally installed in the lighthouse of Ponta da Piedade.

-Between 1947-1949, the lighthouse was transferred to the Ministry of the Navy.
+Between 1947 and 1949, the lighthouse was transferred to the Ministry of the Navy.

 The illumination source was changed to an electric incandescent lamp following the installation of power generators.

 In 1958, it was decided to demolish the building, due to its historic inadequacy, and a new structure was constructed 20 m from the old building.
 Budgeted at 146.890$00 escudos (733.00 euros), the new lighthouse was inaugurated on 1 April 1960.

 The lighthouse was automatized in 1979.

 In August 1983, the lighthouse began to be controlled from a distance, from the Cape St. Vincent Lighthouse, and integrated into the special protection zone of the fortress of Sagres.